jepras/source-graph/worklog.md

 13.
 For frontend only, then cursor is quite alright.
 - It deleted unnecessary imports and actions where Claude didn't (given the same context).
+- Cursor just does things.
+Claude asks me more questions.

 # What interesting influence links could be